Release Date: June 18, 2009

 A number of area accounting firms will give presentations on campus, and students will make off-site visits to Lumsden & McCormick, PricewaterhouseCoopers and Rich Products, where they will take company tours and speak with accounting representatives from those firms.

-A session entitled “The Accounting Profession -- 360 Degrees of Possibilities,” will be led Daniel Tirone ’81, CPA, president of A.J.
+A session entitled “The Accounting Profession -- 360 Degrees of Possibilities,” will be led Daniel Tirone, CPA, president of A.J.
 Panneri Enterprises, and will feature a panel of accounting professionals.

-Deena Vanderbosch ’94, MBA ’94, director of finance and operations for the Meszaros International Center for Entrepreneurship, will introduce the students to accounting concepts and will present a “Build Your Own Business” seminar, followed by group work sessions and student business presentations before a panel of judges.
+Deena Vanderbosch, director of finance and operations for the Meszaros International Center for Entrepreneurship, will introduce the students to accounting concepts and will present a “Build Your Own Business” seminar, followed by group work sessions and student business presentations before a panel of judges.
 Several UB accounting faculty members will lead sessions as well.

-The program also will include a wide variety of professional development opportunities, including a business lunch called “Putting Your Best Fork Forward,” which will feature etiquette tips for working meals; an “Accounting Jeopardy” game run by current students in the Beta Alpha Psi accounting fraternity; a “dress for success” session; a résumé-writing workshop; job-search strategies; interviewing sessions; public speaking; and ethics.
+The program also will include a wide variety of professional development opportunities, including a business lunch called “Putting Your Best Fork Forward,” which will feature etiquette tips for working meals; an “Accounting Jeopardy” game run by current students in the Beta Alpha Psi accounting fraternity; a “dress for success” session; a business writing etiquette workshop; interview training; and ethics.

-Students who attended last year’s program said they found it very worthwhile.
+Students who attended last year’s program found it very worthwhile.

 This year’s program will conclude with a banquet for students and their parents at 6 p.m.
-July 1 in the Jacobs Executive Development Center, 672 Delaware Ave. in Buffalo.
+July 2 in the Jacobs Executive Development Center, 672 Delaware Ave. in Buffalo.
 Judge Craig D. Hannah, Buffalo City Court, will give the keynote address.